Mesothelioma Chemotherapy and Vision and Eye Health

-Some of these symptoms may be severe or sudden and should be treated right away.
-Patients who experience sudden and severe eye pain, sudden loss or change of eyesight, an infection that won’t go away, or sudden sensitivity to light should contact their doctor immediately.
+Some symptoms may be severe or sudden.
+These should be treated immediately.
+Patients who experience sudden and severe eye pain, sudden loss or change of vision, an infection that won’t go away, or sudden sensitivity to light, should contact their doctor immediately.

 Chemotherapy Drugs Most Likely to Cause Vision Problems

-Any type of chemotherapy drug has the potential to cause a variety of side effects and complications, including vision changes, and there are even other kinds of treatments that can cause these issues.
-There are, however, certain chemotherapy medications that are more likely to affect the eyes.
-These include Taxotere (generic name docetaxel), Ixempra (generic name ixabepilone), Adrucil (generic name fluorouacil), cisplatin, and methotrexate.
+Any chemotherapy drug can cause side effects and complications, including vision changes.
+Some chemotherapy medications are more likely to affect the eyes.
+These medications include Taxotere (generic name docetaxel), Ixempra (generic name ixabepilone), Adrucil (generic name fluorouacil), cisplatin, and methotrexate.

 Methotrexate and Eye Complications

-Of the chemotherapy drugs that are most likely to cause vision problems, methotrexate is the one that is more often used to treat mesothelioma.
-This medication has been found in studies to cause a few different eye complications in some patients: periorbital edema, internuclear ophthalmoplegia, and keratitis photophobia.
-While not common, these can be uncomfortable and can cause distress and can disturb and worsen your vision.
+Methotrexate is the potentially eye-damaging chemotherapy drug most often used to treat mesothelioma.
+This medication causes eye complications in some patients, including periorbital edema, internuclear ophthalmoplegia, and keratitis photophobia.
+While not common, these eye complications can be uncomfortable, cause distress, and can disturb your vision.

-Periorbital edema is the collection of fluid and swelling around the eyes.
-This may also be called puffy eyes.
-It is not a serious condition but can be uncomfortable and changes the appearance of the face which can be troubling to patients.
-Drinking more water and limiting salt, using a cold compress, or using anti-inflammatory drugs may help reduce the edema.
+Periorbital edema is the collection of fluid around the eyes.
+This causes swelling that is sometimes called puffy eyes.
+This condition is not serious, but can be uncomfortable.
+It changes the appearance of the face which can make some patients self-conscious.
+To reduce edema, drink plenty of water, limit salt intake, apply cold compresses to the eyes, or using anti-inflammatory drugs.

-Internuclear ophthalmoplegia is caused by damage to nerves and affects the ability to move the eyes horizontally.
-This can be uncomfortable, disorienting, and can reduce vision or cause double vision.
-Treatment for this condition is not always straightforward and may require discontinuation of the medication.
+Internuclear ophthalmoplegia is nerve damage that affects the ability to move the eyes horizontally.
+This condition can be uncomfortable and disorienting.
+It can also reduce vision or cause double vision.
+Treatment is not always straightforward and may require discontinuation of the chemotherapy medication.

 Keratitis photophobia is sensitivity to light caused by an infection.
-Drugs like methotrexate make a patient more vulnerable to infections because it suppresses the immune system.
-An infection in the eye can cause photophobia and the only real treatment is to treat the infection or discontinue the medication.
-Otherwise, photophobia can be managed with special glasses that filter out certain types of light and by avoiding bright lights.
+Because drugs like methotrexate suppress the immune system, they make a patient more vulnerable to infections.
+Eye infections can result in photophobia.
+The only treatment options for photophobia is to treat the eye infection directly or to discontinue chemotherapy medications.
+Otherwise, photophobia can be best managed by avoiding bright lights.
+In addition, special glasses that filter out certain types of light can be helpful when bright sunlight is unavoidable.

 Coping with Chemotherapy-Related Vision Changes

-Most of the side effects of chemotherapy that are related to vision are not serious or permanent.
-However, they can be uncomfortable or disorienting.
-If you have concerns about your eyes, talk to your doctor.
-You can also take certain steps to cope with these changes while you continue to undergo chemotherapy.
+Most vision side effects caused by chemotherapy are not serious or permanent.
+However, they can be uncomfortable and disorienting.
 Some of the most common symptoms are dry, itchy, and red eyes.
-Talk to your doctor about what kinds of drops you can use, avoid wearing contact lenses, and blink more frequently to lubricate the eyes.
+Talk to your doctor about what kinds of drops you can use.
+You should also avoid wearing contact lenses and blink more frequently to lubricate the eyes.

-If you experience eye problems or vision changes while undergoing chemotherapy for mesothelioma, it can be uncomfortable, disorienting, and even painful.
-Talk to your doctor about what you can do and if changing your medication may help.
-Most eye problems are uncommon and not serious, but it is important to keep on top of all complications caused by chemotherapy and to take steps to correct them if possible.
+If you experience eye problems or vision changes during chemotherapy, it can be uncomfortable, disorienting, and even painful.
+Talk to your doctor about what you can do.
+It may be possible to change your chemotherapy medications.
+Eye problems are uncommon and typically not serious.
+However, it is important to tell your doctor about all complications and to take steps to correct them if possible.

-Some eye complications may become more serious over time, leading to irreversible damage.
-For this reason it is so important that you speak to your doctor about any eye or vision problems you experience while going through chemotherapy and after treatment is finished.
-It is also important to talk to your oncologist in advance of chemotherapy if you have existing eye problems.
-These can become worse with treatment and you may need to see an eye doctor to evaluate your eyes and to help determine if there are any chemotherapy drugs you should avoid.
+Some eye complications may become more serious over time.
+This could lead to irreversible damage.
+Speak to your doctor if you experience any vision problems during or after chemotherapy.
+If you have existing eye problems, be sure to talk to your oncologist before you begin chemotherapy treatments.
+These can worsen with treatment.
+You may need to see an eye doctor to evaluate your eyes and determine if there are chemotherapy drugs you should avoid.